’23 March

 Rome and I went for a short walk after lunch at Eat At Joe’s, one block down and one block back, because I felt up for a short walk(!…look at me walking!).
 We took some pictures and made a cool collage with both of our contributions.
 Rome did the photoshop while I hovered.

 And then we went to Starbucks as usual and as usual Rome bought me my favorite treat.
-This time they were having a Friday special which we happily took advantage of it.
+This time they were having a Friday special and we happily took advantage of it.
 Rome’s favorite drink is on the board of barista recommendations: “Pistachio Cream frappe w/2 scoops of Macha and 1 pump of Hazelnut..”

 AI Art